Nucleic Acid Observatory

 System Sensitivity

-We’ve previously estimated that, in a week where 1% of people have contracted Covid-19, with the sequencing and sampling approach in Rothman et al. (2021) one in 7.7M municipal wastewater RNA sequencing reads would be from the SARS-CoV-2 genome, a relative abundance of 1.3e-7.
+We’ve previously estimated that, in a week where 1% of people in a sewershed have contracted Covid-19, with the sequencing and sampling approach in Rothman et al. (2021) one in 7.7M municipal wastewater RNA sequencing reads would be from the SARS-CoV-2 genome, a relative abundance of 1.3e-7.

 As noted above, the pipeline flags only an average of 1.2% of simulated engineered reads, primarily because most reads from an engineered pathogen won’t happen to include both the original virus and the modified section.
 This means that the relative abundance of flaggable reads would be 1.6e-9 if we estimate from SARS-CoV-2.